artefactual/atom-docs/user-manual/add-edit-content/rights.rst

 When enabled, this setting will display customizable text about any access conditions that might be placed on linked files that are held in an integrated preservation system such as `Archivematica`_.
-Note that these statement only appear in the metadata section for original files and preservation copies.
+Note that these statements only appear in the metadata section for original files and preservation copies.

 **Using the preservation access statement**